EvoluzTampere/Fuzzy-String-Matching/README.md

 4. Create
 5. Perform

-# This cite contains codes for process Finnish historical letters
+# This cite contains codes for process Finnish historical letters with detailed description

+dash.py is used to process dash related issues in a meaningful way, dashes appeared in OCRed texts, especially in the end of a line, dash.py is used to handle various situations.

 ## Data sources